UDOOboard/Neo-Docs/docs/02_Getting_Started/00_Very_First_Start.md

 - HDMI monitor or TV;
 - Mouse;
 - Keyboard;
-- HUB USB or Host OTG Adaptor Cable to add a second USB port (optional);
+- USB HUB or Host OTG Adapter Cable to add a second USB port (optional).

 To use UDOO Neo as a headless IoT device you need:
 - [UDOO NEO](http://shop.udoo.org/neo.html);